drshriveer/gtools/pkg/genum/README.md

 1. Enum definitions must be in a single file.
 2. Currently no string transformation support.
 3. [Duplicate Values](#duplicate-values) can cause some issues; prefer not to use them.

+### TODO:
+- consider making traits explicitly defined in comments or as input value.